13 Reasons Why season 2: Who's in the cast, and what's going to happen? Everything you need to know

 Season two was released on Friday 18th May with 13 brand new episodes.
 The cast are acutely aware of the tough issues they will be confronting in the new run, recording new content warnings and explaining what viewers can do if they are affected by the series.

 However, the series is once again set to be one of the most talked about shows of the year.
-Here’s your updated guide to everything you need to know about 13 Reasons Why season 2 on Netflix (updated 18th May 2018).
+Here’s your updated guide to everything you need to know about 13 Reasons Why season 2 on Netflix.

-UPDATE: check out the exclusive first look images from 13 Reasons Why season two

 When was 13 Reasons Why season two released on Netflix?